Thoreme

 1 min read

-->Studies on the pathogenesis of testicular cancer do not identify heat exposure as a risk factor.
-Prospective studies observing the effect of testicular heat show no increase in testicular cancer."
+Conclusion: “Studies on the pathogenesis of testicular cancer do not identify heat exposure as a risk factor.
+Prospective studies observing the effect of testicular heat show no increase in testicular cancer.”

-2023 Carton's Thesis of Medicine and Pharmacy "Does extracorporeal heat constitute a risk of testicular cancer?
+"Does extracorporeal heat constitute a risk of testicular cancer?
 Systematic review and meta-analysis"

+Conclusion: “Our study cannot conclude that there is a link between external heat exposures and testicular cancer with the two meta-analyses carried out, because of the heterogeneity of results.
 However, with the narrative analysis, we can hypothesise that there may be a link between

-fluctuate heat perception)".
+fluctuate heat perception).”

 Disclaimer: The information provided in this FAQ is based on user testimonials and is for general information purposes only.
 It does not constitute medical advice, diagnosis or professional treatment.
 We are not medical doctors.
 Always consult a qualified healthcare professional for personalized and appropriate medical advice.
 We accept no responsibility for any consequences arising from the use of the information provided in this FAQ.
 Send us an e-mail.